Okapikid/Employee-Tracker/README.md

 ## Description

-This project utilized Node.js, Inquirer, and MySQL to create a content management system as a command-line application to manage a companyy's employee database.<br>
+This project utilized Node.js, Inquirer, and MySQL to create a content management system as a command-line application to manage a company's employee database.<br>
 <br>

 ## Table of Contents